 All domestic Company-owned and franchised Papa John's restaurants within a defined market are required to join an area advertising cooperative ("Co-op").
 Each member restaurant contributes a percentage of sales to the Co-op for market-wide programs, such as radio, television and print advertising.
 The rate of contribution and uses of the monies collected are determined by a majority vote of the Co-op's members (in most cases the contribution rate cannot be below 2.0% without approval from Papa John's).
 The restaurant-level and Co-op marketing efforts are supported by print and electronic advertising materials that are produced by the Papa John's Marketing Fund, Inc., a non-profit corporation (the "Marketing Fund").
 The Marketing Fund produces and buys air time for Papa John's national television commercials, in addition to other brand-building activities, such as consumer research and public relations activities.
-All domestic Company-owned and franchised Papa John's restaurants are required to contribution rate if approved by the governing board of the Marketing Fund up to certain levels and beyond those levels if approved by a supermajority of domestic restaurants.
-The contribution percentage to the Sa20% for the last nine months of 2009, from 2.7% effective for the first quarter of 2009 and for years 2008 and 2007.
+All domestic Company-owned and franchised Papa John's restaurants are required to contribute a certain minimum percentage of sales to the Marketing Fund.
+The contribution rate to the Marketing Fund can be increased above the required minimum contribution rate if approved by the governing board of the Marketing Fund up to certain levels and beyond those levels if approved by a supermajority of domestic restaurants.
+The contribution percentage increased to 2.82% for the last nine months of 2009, from 2.7% effective for the first quarter of 2009 and for years 2008 and 2007.
 The contribution percentage to the Marketing Fund is currently set to average 2.92% for 2010.